20130353/ECOC_MDC/Simplified_Version1/Readme.md

         - ECOCTest.m file.
         - ECOCTrain.m file.

-        note that:the library is provided by the others. if you want to know more about it, please look at https://www.researchgate.net/publication/220320705_Error-Correcting_Ouput_Codes_Library
+        note that: the library is provided by the others. if you want to know more about it, please look at https://www.researchgate.net/publication/220320705_Error-Correcting_Ouput_Codes_Library
     4. Demo.m
         this file offers a clear demo of ECOC-MDC, and numerous annotation are marked on it.